History of Stockholm: Gustavian era (1772–1809)

 During the enlightened absolute monarchy of Gustav III Stockholm managed to maintain its role as the political centre of Sweden and developed culturally.

 The king had a great interest for the city's development.
 He created the Gustav Adolf square and had the Royal Opera inaugurated there in 1782 — in accordance to the original intentions of Tessin the Younger for a monumental square north of the palace.
 The façade of Arvfurstens palats on the opposite side is identical to the now replaced façade of the opera.

 The neoclassical bridge Norrbro, designed by Erik Palmstedt (1741–1807) and was completed in ten years.
 It was a very ambitious project that caused the centre of the city to gradually move out of the medieval city.

 The colourful and often burlesque descriptions of Stockholm by troubadour and composer Carl Michael Bellman are still popular.

 The period ended as King Gustav IV Adolf was deposed in 1809 in a coup d'état.
 The loss of Finland that same year meant Stockholm ceased to be the geographical centre of the Swedish kingdom.
+As a result, the fortress "Karlsborg" was built between 1819 and 1909 to serve as a backup capital in wartime.